Big Three (Atlanta Braves): 1995: Champions

 The 1995 season started late, starting on April 26 that would see 154 games played rather than 162.
-20–17 start by June 4 would soon be dwarfed by a 24–12 run leading up to the 1995 Major League Baseball All-Star Game, which saw only pitcher Greg Maddux selected among the three.
+The Braves began with a 20–17 start by June 4 would soon be dwarfed by a 24–12 run leading up to the 1995 Major League Baseball All-Star Game, which saw only pitcher Greg Maddux selected among the three.
 He would go on to win his fourth consecutive NL Cy Young Award with a league-leading 19–2 win-loss record with a 1.63 ERA while leading the Braves in complete games (ten) and shutouts (three).
 Glavine would win sixteen games with a 3.08 ERA while Smoltz won twelve; the two and Steve Avery led the Braves in games started with 29.
 The Braves cruised to the National League East title with 90 wins, beating the New York Mets by 21 games.
 They faced the Colorado Rockies in the 1995 National League Division Series and beat them in four games to reach the National League Championship Series against the Cincinnati Reds.
 Maddux started Game 1, Glavine got Game 2, and Smoltz got Game 3, which all resulted in wins (only Maddux pitched well enough to receive the win), and Steve Avery closed the series out with a 6–0 victory in Game 4 to send Atlanta back to the World Series.
 In the 1995 World Series, they were matched against the American League champion Cleveland Indians, making their first World Series appearance in 41 years after winning 100 games in the regular season.
 Maddux was paired against Orel Hershiser in Game 1.
 While Cleveland scored the first run of the game through the efforts of Kenny Lofton and Carlos Baerga without getting a hit, Maddux shut the team down the rest of the way with a complete game two-hitter while Fred McGriff and Luis Polonia contributed runs to deliver a 3–2 victory.
 Glavine was matched against Dennis Martínez in Game 2 and went six innings while allowing just two runs as the Braves won 4–3.
 Smoltz started Game 3 against Charles Nagy, but the game was a disaster that saw him leave the game in the third inning as Cleveland won 7–6 in eleven innings.
 After the Braves won Game 4 with the efforts of Steve Avery, Maddux was sent to the mound on Game 5 for a potential clincher.
 It turned into a disappointment, as Albert Belle and Jim Thome hit home runs to carry Hershiser as Cleveland won 5–4.
 Glavine returned to start Game 6, which saw him and David Justice as stars of the show, with the former having eight innings of one-hit ball while the latter scored the only run of the game.
 Mark Wohlers collected the save that saw Marquis Grissom catch a fly ball in center field to win the championship.
 Cleveland went from batting .291 in the regular season to hitting .179 in the World Series.
 Glavine received the World Series MVP for his efforts.
 Glavine won both of his starts (Game 2 and 6), and he allowed just four hits and two runs in fourteen innings pitched with eleven strikeouts to six walks.